One of the most exciting and exhausting days of my life…

 The medical is of course stressful.
 I don’t know why I got extremely nervous but that’s what you’ll feel even if you know yourself that you are not sick or not carrying any infectious disease.
 I advise not to talk to anyone as they will start sharing stories that had been passed through generations!
 They will tell you stories about “sputum” after finding spots in your lungs mainly because it’s a sign of TB or something so as long as you are getting a regular check-up from your local hospitals/doctors don’t panic.
 You’re gonna be okay.
 It’s also best if you bring any supporting documents that you already had chickenpox and measles so they can give you the vaccines right away.
 I don’t have any proof so I need to return the next day to have the vaccines.
 The first day will be a payment in cash, physical exams, X-Ray, blood samples and urine.
 I thought the physical exam will be rigorous but no. Just make sure you are honest.
 You can also find information about the process in this link > http://www.slec.ph/us-visa-applicants.shtml#required-exams.

-The results will be available after the vaccines have been provided through the release is quite longer than usual so just be patient.
-I waited two hours for it to keep yourself busy.
+The results will be available after the vaccines have been provided though the release is quite longer than usual so just be patient.
 Do not open the envelope.
 I know that just like me, you’re excited to know what’s inside it.
-The nurses or the person who will release it will not give you any information about what the results are as they are not entitled to do so.
-The results will be given to the embassy while you are being interviewed.
-They’re the one who will check it for you so please be patient.
+The nurses or the person who will release it will not give you any information of the results are as they are not entitled to do so.
+The results will be given to the person that will interview you at the embassy.
 So what if you have an infectious disease?
-Honestly, I don’t know the answer to that but maybe, they will not release it or they may then the interviewer will tell you that you can’t leave the country.
-I’m sorry.
-So be prepared.
+From what I remember, the doctor of that hospital will let you know.
 Have yourself tested or have a general check-up with local doctors before going through this process.
-No one wants to waste 17K, right?
+No one wants to waste 13K, right?

-Before the interview on January 26, 2108, we got all the requirements ready that includes my CENOMAR, Medical Exam, and NBI Clearance.
+We got all the requirements ready before the interview date that includes my CENOMAR, Medical Exam, and NBI Clearance.
 Don’t forget your Birth Certificate.

 We went to the embassy an hour earlier as recommended.
 Since my fiance is an American, he has 100% permission to enter the building.
-The receptionist took my passport to double check with the appointment number and scanned the barcode in the DS-160 before we proceed.
-(See, DS-160 is really important.
-Without it, you cannot get through).
-Before the interview, I highly suggest you and your partner go through all your documents so both of you can practice.
-There is a set of questions that will be asked to you so get ready.
+The receptionist took my passport to double-check the appointment number and scanned the barcode in the DS-160 before we proceed.
+Before the interview, I highly suggest you and your partner go through all your documents so both of you are in sync.
+A set of questions will be asked to you so get ready.
 This link will help you be more equipped > https://rapidvisa.com/fiance-visa-interview/.
-I’m pretty sure that you and your partner created a file with pictures and shared messages, right?
-Then REVIEW!

 It didn’t take that long before my name was called.
 They will ask you for these four documents.
 NBI Clearance, Birth Certificate, CENOMAR (if there’s any) and the brown envelope (which is your medical results).
 Initial interviewer (which is a Pinoy) will ask you basic questions like, when and where did you meet?
 How long have you been together? and so on and so forth…